KungumapriyaaMKP/InfosysSpringboard/README.md

 kungumapriyaa : that's not an issue isha , it happens unexpectedly, btwn great work

-kungumapriyaa can u upload deployment in repository.
+kungumapriyaa can u upload deployment in Repositories.